The Best of Howard Jones

 The Best of Howard Jones is a compilation album by the British pop musician Howard Jones.
 It compiles key hits and album tracks from 1983–1992 during Jones's tenure on the Warner music label, plus one new track, a cover of Donald Fagen's "I.G.Y.
 (What a Beautiful World)".
-It does not include his last UK Top 40 hit 'All I Want' from 1986.
-The album was a success, particularly in the UK where it was certified silver.
+It does not include Jones's last UK Top 40 hit, "All I Want", from 1986.
+The album was certified Silver in the UK.